Installer Module¶

 1. Package-manager commands¶

-If the resolved installer value starts with a known package-manager token such as brew, cargo, winget, uv, pip, npm, bun, curl, sudo, or powershell, the installer executes that shell command directly.
+If the resolved installer value contains a whitespace-separated package-manager token such as bun, npm, pip, uv, winget, powershell, irm, brew, curl, sudo, or cargo, the installer executes that shell command directly.

 This is also the path used for entries whose repoURL is "CMD" and whose platform value is a raw command string.